KavinduGD/devops/09-ansible/00-intro/readme.md

 - gathered information about the remote system
   - include details like OS type, IP address, memory, CPU, etc.
-- can be accessed using the `ansible_facts` variable
+- can be accessed using the `ansible_facts` variable.
+But we can also access them directly without using `ansible_facts` prefix.
+  - e.g., `ansible_facts['os_family']` or simply `os_family`
 - can be gathered using the `setup` module (by default, facts are gathered at the beginning of a playbook run)
+- we can create custom facts using the `set_fact` module and adding them to the /etc/ansible/facts.d/ directory

+---

+### facts vs Set_facts

+- facts - Facts are variables automatically discovered by Ansible when it runs the setup module on a host.

+- Set_facts - set_fact is a manual way to define or modify facts (variables) during playbook execution.

 ---